reyqune/Baldur-s-Gate-3-Enhanced-Edition/README.md

 ## Installation

 Installing the mod list is relatively easy and, if you have Nexus Premium, will be a simple waiting game.
-If you are updating the modlist, you can safely skip to the [updating section](#updating-the-modlist).
+If you are updating the mod list, you can safely skip to the [updating section](#updating-the-mod list).

 ### Pre-Installation

-These steps are only required for installing the modlist for the first time.
-Additionally, many of these steps may be covered in other modlist installs, for new users I suggest reading through here regardless.
+These steps are only required for installing the mod list for the first time.
+Additionally, many of these steps may be covered in other mod list installs, for new users I suggest reading through here regardless.

 #### Installing Microsoft Visual C++ and .NET